Once upon a movie night!

 The film also features Dobie Gillis’ brother, Darrell Hickman as the “Timmy” character.
 I find most child actors to be quite moving and effective…and awful.
 Hickman simplified things by going straight to awful.

-Then of course the snow fell on Friday and Chloe spent Saturday running around in the new, clean snow, barking in Canadian, and looking for plane crashes.
+Then of course the snow fell for real at our house the next day and Chloe spent the next morning running around in the new, clean snow, barking in Canadian, and looking for plane crashes.

 The neighbors fear she’s gone mad.